UP2081619/ProjectManagementApp/README.md

 # Project Management App

-A React-based project management application that allows users to create projects, add tasks, and manage their workflow efficiently.
+A React-based project management application that allows users to create projects, add tasks, and manage their workflow efficiently within various tasks implemented with different priorities.

 ## Features